garethjns/covid-19-stats/README.md

         10x + 10000 + 5x = 26000 - 14.5x
         19.5x = 16000
         x = 820
   - The number of tests being conducted per day as of March 30.
 No idea.
-The government was apparently aiming for 20,000 per day apparently.
+The government was aiming for 20,000 per day apparently.
 This final point value is varied in the graph.